 We believe there is only one living and true God, and that the eternal God reveals Himself to us as Father, Son, and Holy Spirit.
 Each member of the Trinity has distinct personal attributes, but yet still one.
 (Matthew 28:19-20; Mark 12:28-31)

-- God the Son: Jesus is the eternal Son of God.
+• God the Son: Jesus is the eternal Son of God.
 We believe He was conceived of the Holy Spirit and born of the Virgin Mary.
 He was crucified, willingly shedding His blood for the redemption of mankind and forgiveness of sins to all who receive the sacrifice.
 He was crucified, dead, and buried.
-On the third day He rose from the dead with a glorified body, appeared to His disciples, ascended to heaven, and is now exalted at the right hand of the God where He is the One Mediator, bringing reconciliation between God and man.
+On the third day He rose from the dead with a glorified body, appeared to His disciples, ascended to heaven, and is now exalted at the right hand of the God where He is the One Mediator, bringing reconciliation between God and mankind.
 He will return in power and glory to judge the world and to complete His redemptive mission.
 He now dwells in all believers as the living and ever present Lord.
 (Isaiah 7:14; Matthew 3:17; Acts 1:8-11; Romans 8:31-34; 1 Timothy 3:16; 2 Thessalonians 2:1-6; Titus 2:11-14)

 IV.
 Salvation